uptech/engineering/content/docs/agile-development/standups/index.md

 ## Client Standups

-Not only do we post our complete standup in the `#standups` channel to share with UpTech Works, LLC.
-We also post client scoped versions of our standups in shared channels between UpTech Works and the respective client, .e.g. `#client1-uptech`.
+Not only do we post our complete standup in the `#standups` channel to share with [Uptech Studio][].
+We also post client scoped versions of our standups in shared channels between [Uptech Studio][] and the respective client, .e.g. `#client1-uptech`.
 This helps in a number of ways.

 * it helps keeps the client updated and clued into what things are progressing
 * it gives an opportunity to highlight and remind the client about blockers that they might be able to facilitate
-* it helps stay in alignment with client team and any coordination efforts between UpTech Works and them
+* it helps stay in alignment with client team and any coordination efforts between [Uptech Studio][] and them

-The following is what the above UpTech Works, LLC standup would look like scoped down to `client1` and would be what we would shared in the `#client1-uptech`.
+The following is what the above [UpTech Studio][] standup would look like scoped down to `client1` and would be what we would shared in the `#client1-uptech` channel.

 ```
 _Tue July 11, 2017 - Standup_